Triangle

 The food system is wildly complex and needs a more holistic, coordinated approach to these challenges.
 Our vision is to rethink how food is farmed, processed, transported and consumed and to develop new technological and economic models that drive positive change.By enabling transdisciplinary research, the Food Systems Institute will allow experts to share knowledge and insights and secure a future where sustainable food production feeds the world, preserves our natural resources and protects the delicate balance of our planet.”

-- Jack Bobo, Director, the University of Nottingham Food Systems Institute
+- Jack Bobo, Inaugural Director, the University of Nottingham Food Systems Institute

 Our mission

-The University of Nottingham Food Systems Institute brings together expertise from across disciplines and act as a trusted knowledge institute with industry and policymakers, for delivering healthy and sustainable food system solutions for people and the planet.
+To accelerate the translation of research knowledge and innovation from across the University of Nottingham Food Systems portfolio into our local, national and global food systems.
+We will do this through strategic Centres of Excellence that bring together expertise from across disciplines and act as a trusted knowledge source that can work with industry and policymakers, to deliver healthy and sustainable food system solutions for people and the planet.

 Our governance